There were 1,163 total cases filed in the Philadelphia Court of Common Pleas.

 Thousands of impacted people and their families have filed lawsuits against Syngenta, Chevron, FMC and other parties responsible for manufacturing and distributing paraquat.
 These lawsuits have been filed in both state and federal courts.

-As of March 2025, 1,136 paraquat lawsuits have been filed in the Philadelphia Court of Common Pleas.
-Judge Joshua Roberts is overseeing the lawsuits.
-The Court has issued an order setting the first group of bellwether trials for March 2025.
+Judge Joshua Roberts oversees the lawsuits filed in the Philadelphia Court of Common Pleas.
+The court has issued an order setting the first bellwether trial for June 2025.

 Motley Rice attorney Fidelma Fitzpatrick is co-lead counsel and a member of the Plaintiffs’ Executive Committee (PEC) for the Pennsylvania mass tort.
 Mike Daly, of our Philadelphia office, is liaison counsel for the Pennsylvania mass tort.
 Several other Motley Rice attorneys also represent plaintiffs.

-There is one federal multidistrict litigation (MDL) docket related to paraquat.
-It is located in the Southern District of Illinois Court System.
+A federal multidistrict litigation (MDL) docket related to paraquat is in the Southern District of Illinois.
 An MDL docket allows federal lawsuits with similar details and defendants to be decided by the same court.
 MDLs can help expedite the legal process.

-The paraquat MDL, called In Re: Paraquat Products Liability Litigation (MDL-3004), was established in 2021.
+The paraquat MDL, called In re: Paraquat Products Liability Litigation, MDL No. 3004, was established in 2021.
 Motley Rice is not involved in the federal MDL.
 Motley Rice paraquat lawyers have filed cases in Pennsylvania state court.

 3.03.25